WHAT IS FASCISM?

 In The Fascism This Time, Theo Horesh succinctly contrasts Trumpian-style demagoguery with its Nazi progenitor: “While early twentieth-century fascism may have produced well-organized mobs of neatly dressed automatons marching in goose step to a vision of the future, early 21st-century fascism presents a slovenly crowd of obese retirees giggling over their own offensiveness.
 Yet, both inspire followers to be swept away by the crowd.”
 Despite his buffoonery and his carnivalesque rallies, Trump and his supporters, Horesh notes (writing at the end of Trump’s term in office), represent an ominous new national development.
 Examples indeed abound, from the expansion of Immigration and Customs Enforcement (ICE) concentration camps for the children of detained and deported immigrants (though 350,000 immigrants were already in ICE detention under Obama) to the January 6, 2021, attempted coup and attack on the Capitol building.
 Trump brought out the ugliness of the country’s rightwing and supremacist sectors.
 But there is a tendency to place undue emphasis on the figurehead of Trump.
 I cannot but feel that his supporters are out of their league in the face of America’s diverse majority and have only managed to expose themselves as a rather pathetic and incompetent bunch, despite the prospect of more violence to come, as his supporters and political cronies reattempt to wrest power by any means.
 Things are indeed liable to take a turn for the worse if Republicans reject the results of the 2024 presidential election, as Barbara F. Walter warns in How Civil Wars Start.
 And if they do succeed in regaining power, with or without a civil war, my thesis may turn out to have understated its case.
 This does not mean, on the other hand, that the country is not already on a fascist trajectory, one that began long before Trump.
 If this is not immediately evident, it’s because it is all too familiar and close to home.
 It’s called brainwashing, and brainwashing works precisely when it’s not recognized as such.

 The dark side of all of this is an inherent, ingrained sense of American superiority—and a corresponding ignorance of the rest of the world.
 This is apparent at the top regardless of what administration is in the White House, from Trump’s contemptuous dismissal of international agreements to Joe Biden’s patriotic platitudes at a May 28, 2021 speech at Joint Base Langley Eustis in Hampton, Virginia: “America is unique.
 From all nations in the world, we’re the only nation organized based on an idea.…None of you get your rights from your government; you get your rights merely because you’re a child of God.
 The government is there to protect those God-given rights.”
 But it is also apparent among ordinary folk of whatever political persuasion.
 It need not be affirmed because it’s expressed implicitly.
 There are of course exceptions to this profound ethnocentrism (notably the well-traveled), this notoriously American apathy and indifference toward all things foreign.
 Yet whenever I go back home for a visit, I am struck by how little curiosity there is, how few people—otherwise open-minded, well-educated people—bother to query me about the countries I have spent much of my life in.
-This is a phenomenon I’ve heard reiterated by other American expats, so I know it’s not just my own imagination.
+It’s not just my own imagination but a phenomenon well known to American expats.

 American exceptionalism also takes the form of a highly distorted understanding of how the U.S. is viewed abroad.
 Most Americans assume the world is envious of their country and everyone would live there if they could.
 This may be true in, say, Central America or the Caribbean, whose inhabitants are fleeing corrupt dictatorships, and it may have been more commonly the case in impoverished countries in decades past.
 The uncomfortable truth, however, is that people not blessed with being born in the greatest country on earth are finding fewer reasons ever to visit it, let alone imagine living there.
 Friends and acquaintances I’ve known in my years abroad frequently express shock at the extent to which Americans are inured to the oppression they suffer under.
 In what other nation, for example, can you be arrested for dashing into a shop for five minutes to buy something while your kid waits in your car, or bounty hunters sue you in state court for providing a pregnant woman a lift to an abortion clinic?
 (K. Brooks; Keshner).